-1. Rooting success is more ensured through layering, including clones which will not root easily.
+1. Rooting success is more ensured through layering, including clones that will not root easily.

-3. Larger plants which are readily mature can be produced in faster time.
+3. Larger plants that are readily mature can be produced in a faster time.
 In mature calamansi or calamondin layered shoots continue bearing fruits.

 1. This method is laborious and therefore expensive.

 2. Only a small number of layers can be produced from a parent plant than when the same plant is used as a source of cuttings, buds, or scions.

 3. A wider area is needed to grow stock plants to be able to produce a greater number of layers.

 4. Bigger layers need special care to establish them independently on the potting containers.